Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates

 Next we can apply Cauchy--Schwarz inequality and Young's inequality $(ab \le a^2/2 \epsilon + b^2 \epsilon/2 )$ with $\epsilon = 4/c_1$ to bound the first term on the right-hand side of \eqref{p2;1/4} by

 with elementary manipulations and addition of $\frac{4\alpha^2}{c_1} \|\nabla \Theta^{m+1/2}\|^2$ in the last step.
-Similar arguments bounds the second term on the right-hand side of \eqref{p2;1/4}.
+Similar arguments can be used to bound the second term on the right-hand side of \eqref{p2;1/4}.
 A combination of all this in \eqref{p2;1/4} (after multiplying by $\Delta t$) shows

 \textit{{Step 3} (Bound for $\Delta t \sum_{n=1}^{m}B^n$).} First, we rewrite $\Delta t \sum_{n=1}^{m}B^n $ as

 Then, it suffices to apply Cauchy--Schwarz inequality and Young's inequality with $\epsilon = 2/c_1$ (resp. $\epsilon = 2/\kappa$) to the first (resp. second) term in the summation on the right-hand side above, to obtain